Phillip M Steele, MD

-Dr. Steele is Board Certified in Family Practice and has chosen to specialize in non-operative sports medicine.
-He spent an extra year of fellowship training after his residency which was devoted to musculoskeletal care and sports medicine.
+Dr. Phillip M. Steele is Board Certified in Family Practice and has chosen to specialize in non-operative sports medicine.
+He spent an extra year of fellowship training after his residency, which was devoted to musculoskeletal care and sports medicine.

 Since his Sports Medicine fellowship he has worked with the US Ski team traveling overseas for event coverage for the Nordic Combined and Cross Country Ski Teams.
 He was an athlete physician at Soldier Hollow Nordic venue during the 2002 Winter Olympics in Salt Lake City and he has worked as a Team Physician for University of Wyoming athletics.
 Since moving to Helena in 2007, he continues to provide medical support on the side-lines during Capital & Helena High School football games and after-hours training room.

-When Dr. Steele's not working you'll most likely find him mountain running with his wife and three golden retrievers in the hiking trails near his home, or coaching his Master’s cross country skiing on the trails of MacDonald pass.
+When Dr. Steele is not working you’ll most likely find him mountain running with his wife and three golden retrievers in the hiking trails near his home, or coaching his Master’s cross country skiing group on the trails of MacDonald pass.

 Eugene ‘Buzz’ Walton II, MD